splynx/docs/files/en/addons_modules/cashdesk/cashdesk.md

 ![6.jpg](6.png)

-After clicking the [history] button you can view the history of the deposit changes
+After clicking the [Deposit History] button you can view the history of the deposit changes

 ![7.jpg](7.png)